rosnovsky/rosnovsky/README.md

 ## Hi there 👋

 Art's here.
-I'm a software engineer from Mill Creek, WA (~20 miles north of Seattle).
-I work full-time on providing support to developers who use [@Auth0̸](https://github.com/auth0) to secure their apps and solve identity.
+I'm a software engineer from Arlington, WA (~50 miles north of Seattle).
+I work full-time on helping [@Auth0̸](https://github.com/auth0) customers onboard faster, secure their apps and solve identity.

 - 😄 My pronouns are he/him, I'm also comfortable with they/them.